Perverse $\mathbb{F}_p$-sheaves on the affine Grassmannian: Introduction

 In Section \ref{AssocSection} we construct a commutativity constraint on $P_{L^+G}(\Gr, \mathbb{F}_p)$, and we show that the global cohomology functor $H$ is a symmetric monoidal functor.
 Our proof follows the standard technique of interpreting the convolution product as a fusion product on the Beilinson-Drinfeld Grassmannian, and we again make use of Frobenius splitting techniques (see Lemma \ref{mainlemconv}).
 At this point the same Tannakian formalism as in the case of $\overline{\mathbb{Q}}_\ell$-coefficients provides us with an affine monoid scheme $M_G$ such that $P_{L^+G}(\Gr, \mathbb{F}_p) \cong \Rep_{\mathbb{F}_p}(M_G)$.
 We conclude Section \ref{AssocSection} with a few results about $M_G$.

 Finally, in Section \ref{SatakeSection} we deduce Theorem \ref{Satthm} from Theorem \ref{convsimp} and an explicit formula for the inverse of the mod $p$ Satake isomorphism due to Herzig \cite{modpclass}. \\ \\ \textbf{Acknowledgments.} I would first like to thank my advisor Mark Kisin for suggesting a topic that led to this paper and for his consistent guidance and encouragement.
 I would also like to express my gratitude to C\'{e}dric P\'{e}pin, Timo Richarz, Tobias Schmidt, and Xinwen Zhu for their comments and insights on an earlier version of this paper.
+I thank the referee for their careful reading of the paper and several helpful suggestions and corrections.
 Finally, it is a pleasure to thank Bhargav Bhatt, Justin Campbell, Dennis Gaitsgory, Michel Gros, Michael Harris, Florian Herzig, Koji Shimizu, Karen Smith, David Yang, Zijian Yao, and Yifei Zhao for their interest and helpful conversations.
 This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE-1144152.